etcd-io/website/content/en/docs/v3.6/learning/api_guarantees.md

 * Bookmarkable - Progress notification events guarantee that all events up to a revision have been already delivered.

 etcd does not ensure linearizability for watch operations.
-Users are expected to verify the revision of watch events to ensure correct ordering with other operations.
+The responses are ordered but may be stale.
+Users are expected to verify the revision of watch responses to ensure correct ordering against other operations.

 ## Lease APIs